Are you worried that you or a loved one is living with frailty?

 That said, frailty is not an inevitable part of aging.

-How Can Physical Therapy For Frailty Help?
+How Can Physical Therapy Help With Frailty?

 If you’re living with frailty, a physical therapist can help you navigate it.